 Abstract

-The critical requirements for devices connected to the Internet of Things (IoT) are long battery life, long coverage range, and low deployment cost.
-In this work, we developed a machine learning based smart controller for the HVAC of commercial building using LoRa and compared it with short range RF communication in an indoor setting.
-The comparison was made in terms of battery life, coverage range and memory size.
-The effect of changing the transmission power of LoRa on battery consumption of the sensor node was also evaluated.
-Results show that coverage range of LoRa was 60.4% more than short range communication inside a building.
-The smart controller was capable of identifying when the room was unoccupied and turning off the HVAC which reduced the energy consumption up to 19.8%.
+The critical requirements for devices connected to the Internet of Things are long battery life, long coverage range, and low deployment cost.
+The authors developed a machine-learning-based smart controller for a commercial buildings HVAC (heating, ventilation, and air conditioning) system using LoRa (a long-range, low-power wireless platform) and compared it with short-range RF communication in an indoor setting.
+Results show that LoRas coverage range was 60.4 percent more than short-range communication inside the building.
+The smart controller was capable of identifying when a room was unoccupied and turning off the HVAC, reducing its energy consumption up to 19.8 percent.

 Original language | English |